burlachenkok/exploring-python3/python_details.md

         print i
     ```

-2. Dictionary (also known as a map or associative array in other languages) can be built through `{}`, which takes as input list of pair-tuples with key and value separated by a column.
+2. Dictionary (also known as a map or associative array in other languages) can be built through `{}`, which takes as input a list of pair-tuples with key and value separated by a column.
     ```python
     emptyDictinoary = {}
     ```

 3. Dict can be merged with another dict via [update()](https://docs.python.org/3/library/stdtypes.html?highlight=update#dict.update) method.

-4. In Python another datatype which is built-in in the Language is set.
-On sets, you can perform set-theoretic operations on it.
+4. In Python another datatype that is built-in in the Language is set.
+On sets, you can perform set-theoretic operations.
 Example:
     ```python
     aSet = {1,2}   # set
     ```